antu99g/Moviez/README.md

 - Added filtration in explore page
 -->

+- Search with any keyword

+- Search suggestion

 - Dynamically rendered background image

 - Lazy loading of images

-- Infinite scrolling in search results and explore page

 - Skeletons added in different components

+- Infinite scrolling in search-results and explore-page

 - Responsive navbar menu, different for smaller screen sizes